High-speed rail in Belgium: 25N

+Railway line 25N, part of the Diabolo project, is under construction between Schaerbeek, just north of Brussels and Mechelen, just south of Antwerp.
+It is not a true high-speed rail corridor, but is being built to accommodate speeds up to 220 km/h.
+A related project to renovate Mechelen railway station includes construction of tracks at the station's edge reserved for passing high-speed trains.

+When completed, this line will complete a near-continuous high-speed connection between Amsterdam, Brussels, and London or Paris, with exceptions where trains run on conventional tracks in densely populated areas—namely between Mechelen and Antwerp, and between Schiphol and Amsterdam.
+Trains are also unable to reach full high speed near urban stations; for example, on the short sections north of Brussels to Schaerbeek and north of Antwerp to Luchtbal.
+Additionally, around Rotterdam station, tight track curves restrict full-speed operation.

 EuroCap-Rail

 EuroCap-Rail is a proposed high-speed rail axis connecting Brussels, Luxembourg (city), and Strasbourg—three cities which, combined, are the homes of six of the seven institutions of the European Union and unofficially called the capitals of Europe.
 The axis would run along existing lines that would be upgraded for high-speed rail service.

 Stations

 There are 4 stations in Belgium where high-speed trains stop: